 While traveling in Egypt in 2006, I had a porter mistakenly pick up my bag as I was waiting at a security checkpoint.
 I was busy dealing with security, so I didn’t see it happen.
 My heart sank when I cleared the metal detector and realized that my backpack was gone!

 This happened at the end of my trip just before coming home for Christmas.
 Inside the bag were both my journal and camera containing a year’s worth of travel memories.

 For two agonizing hours, I mourned the loss as my ferry crossed over to Sharm El-Sheikh.
 As I was exiting the boat, the bag was returned by an honest German divemaster who had been given the bag by mistake.
 The close call opened my eyes to what it would feel like to suffer such a loss, and now I travel with a little more caution than before.

 A little common sense goes a long way, however, thousands of budget travelers do lose their bags every year while on the road.
 Unfortunately, we travelers draw a lot of attention to ourselves.
 Locals often consider Westerns as “rich” — the loss of an expensive camera won’t hurt us as much.
 Obviously, that is all a matter of perspective.

 Fortunately, the trick for not becoming a victim of theft is simple: don’t present an easy target.
 Unless you’re unlucky enough to meet a thief just looking for a challenge, more than likely they will pass you up and move on to an easier victim.

-Don’t Announce What’s Inside
+Don’t Announce the Contents